ducquyen/ocmod3-filter-by-category/README.md

 # Filter By Category

 ## Description
-Filter By Category - free extension is for CMS Opencart 3 that allows to filter products by category in admin panel.
+The Filter By Category extension is for CMS Opencart 3.
+It allows to filter products by category in admin panel.
 Have been tested with 3.0.2.0 only, but should work with other OC 3.x versions.

 ## Change log